What You Need to Know

 Furthermore, it may stop producing its own inhibitory chemicals, and it may even produce excitatory chemicals to counteract the drug and balance your brain chemistry.
 For that reason, both etizolam and Xanax are used as a temporary therapeutic treatment.

 While etizolam is used in Japan and parts of Europe, it’s not approved for use by the Food and Drug Administration in the U.S., but it is legal in a few states.
 It’s considered a Schedule I drug, due to its likelihood to be abused.

-According to the U.S. Drug Enforcement Administration, etizolam is aboutten times more potent than diazepam (Valium).
+According to the DEA, etizolam is about ten times more potent than diazepam (Valium).
 Xanax is prescribed at similar levels, though starting doses will usually be slightly smaller for the treatment of anxiety.
 In medical settings, Xanax can be prescribed at much higher doses, especially for severe panic disorders and seizures.

 Using a high dose of either drug is more likely to cause dangerous side effects, such as memory loss, a lack of inhibitions, or respiratory depression.
 Very high doses can be dangerous, as respiratory depression can slow or stop breathing to the point of oxygen deprivation, brain damage, coma, and death.

 It’s worth noting that doses of similar strengths may not produce the same effects.
 They’re different drugs, and they may have different effects on the brain and body, even in equally strong doses.

 If the two substances are combined, they can potentiate each other, which means they can work together to compound their effects.
 This impact can increase your likelihood of experiencing memory loss, heavy sedation, respiratory depression, and even death.
 Many of the fatal cases of Xanax and etizolam overdoses involve other CNS depressants such as benzodiazepines, opioids, or alcohol.